Worried about

 Does the hot 18-year-old rugby player from Rangiora actually exist – or are you talking to an eighty-year-old from Eisenhüttenstadt with the same deets?

-How do I know if a chatting/dating site is legit?
+How do I know if a chatting or dating site is legit?

 Here’s a few tips: